LeDragoX/Win-Debloat-Tools/CONTRIBUTING.md

 ⚠ **Warning**: this file is subject to changing without notice.

 I would be happy to extend the collection of scripts.
-If you want to send me a **PULL REQUEST**, send you PRs to the `develop` branch, select your `local branch (from)` and put into `develop`, i'll check your code, request changes if necessary or approve, and merge directly unless it's a "Draft PR".
+If you want to send me a **PULL REQUEST**, send you PRs to the `main` branch, I'll check your code, request changes if necessary or approve, and merge directly unless it's a "Draft PR".

 ## 🖌 Coding Style